spyrossak/TR24-Smart-Spaces-Hands-on-Lab/iot-hub-gateway-sdk-physical-device.md

       "data": "BA=="
     }
     ```

-The default behavior for a device using the HTTP protocol to connect to IoT Hub is to check every 25 minutes for a new command.
-Therefore, if you send several separate commands you need to wait 25 minutes for the device to receive each command.

-> Note: The gateway also checks for new commands whenever it starts so you can force it to process a command by stopping and starting the gateway.

 ## Next Steps
 If you want to gain a more advanced understanding of the IoT Gateway SDK and experiment with some code examples, visit the following developer tutorials and resources: